VIP (6mg)

 Vasoactive Intestinal Peptide (VIP) and Neuroprotection

 Researchers propose that VIP may hold a three-fold role in the central nervous system: as neurotransmitter, neurotrophic/neurogenic, and anti-inflammatory/neuroprotectant.
 In research studies related to neuroprotection, the peptide may help maintain the very critical function of the blood-brain barrier (BBB).
 Compromise of the BBB has been implicated in multiple sclerosis, encephalomyelitis, and even stroke.
-VIP may offer neuroprotective functions in Alzheimer’s disease and Parkinson’s disease, and is being researched for its potential in this area.
-VIP appears to act as a possible neuroprotectant in the developing brain, warding off excitotoxic white matter damage and improving neuron fatty acid myelination.[6]
-The exact role of VIP in Alzheimer’s disease (AD) is less studied.
-Research suggests that the processing of VIP is inhibited in AD, with levels of the peptide and amino acid byproducts being lower in the brains of people affected by AD.
-The effect of VIP appears to be mediated through VPAC1 and VPAC2 receptors.
-In both cases, stimulation results in increased secretion of neurotrophic factors like ADNP (activity-dependent neurotrophic factor) and BDNF (brain-derived neurotrophic factor).[7]
-The peptide may help to protect synapses and astrocytes in these cases.
+VIP may offer neuroprotective functions in neurodegeneration, and is being researched for its potential in this area.
+VIP appears to act as a possible neuroprotectant in the developing brain, warding off excitotoxic white matter damage and improving neuron fatty acid myelination.[7]
+The exact role of VIP in neurodegeneration models is less studied.
+Research suggests that the processing of VIP is inhibited in neurodegeneration, with levels of the peptide and amino acid byproducts being lower in the brains affected by neurodegeneration.
+The action of VIP in such models appears to be mediated through VPAC1 and VPAC2 receptors.
+The neuroprotective potential of VIP may be possibly mediated through its actions on microglial cells, where it may inhibit the secretion of pro-inflammatory cytokines and enhance amyloid-β phagocytosis.
+These actions are hypothesized to involve the activation of the PKA pathway and inhibition of the NF-κB pathway, which are considered crucial in reducing neuroinflammation and promoting neuronal survival.
+Further, VIP stimulation may result in increased secretion of neurotrophic factors like ADNP (activity-dependent neurotrophic factor) and BDNF (brain-derived neurotrophic factor).[8]
+These factors may help to protect synapses and astrocytes in different experimental models.
+Further, VIP’s role in promoting regulatory T cells (Tregs) might be critical in mitigating neuroinflammation and providing neuroprotection.
+In murine models of PD, VIP appears to increase Treg activity without expanding their numbers, an action that is proposed to reduce microglial activation and enhance dopaminergic neuron survival.
+In these models VIP analogs were speculated to rescue Treg activity and reduce inflammatory microglia.
+This suggests that VIPR2 activation might be a viable strategy for attenuating neuroinflammation and protecting dopaminergic neurons from degeneration.
+VIP’s neuroprotective actions might be mediated through several pathways, including inhibition of inflammatory cytokine release and rebalancing T cell polarization towards a neuroprotective phenotype.
+Additionally, VIP and its agonists may enhance the suppressive function of Tregs, which is considered crucial for maintaining central nervous system (CNS) homeostasis.
+The study notes that Treg activity, diminished in PD, can be restored by VIPR2 agonism, leading to neuroprotection.[9]

 Vasoactive Intestinal Peptide (VIP) and Cardiac Fibrosis